 “We are committed to providing a level of service to our customers that makes us a leader in the airline industry.
 We understand that to do this we need to have a product we are proud of and employees who like coming to work every day.”

-Debbie clearly hates her job and does not like coming to work every day and surely would be happier doing any other job that the one that she is doing.
+Debbie clearly hates her job and does not like coming to work every day and surely would be happier doing any other job than the one that she is doing.
 United Airlines should be embarrassed at the rudeness and unprofessionalism of their employees as well as mortified that they lost both of our bags on both of our flights.
 When our luggage finally arrived at our home the following day my bag was damaged.
-In the past five years we have flown on roughly 25 international flights and 40 domestic flights with other airlines and not once have we had more than a 30 minute delay, or a single piece of missing luggage.
+In the past five years we have flown on roughly 25 international flights and 40 domestic flights with other airlines and not once have we had more than a 30-minute delay or a single piece of missing luggage.
 Yet United Airlines managed to accomplish all three in just one trip.
 They failed to meet their own Customer Commitment on so many levels.
-They call themselves, a “leader in the airline industry” yet the day after we returned from Ireland they put an entire plane full of passengers in an unheated army barracks in Canada while their flight crew stayed in a hotel. http://www.cnn.com/2015/06/14/travel/united-flight-diverted-to-canada/
+They call themselves, a “leader in the airline industry” yet the day after we returned from Ireland they put an entire plane full of passengers in unheated army barracks in Canada while their flight crew stayed in a hotel. http://www.cnn.com/2015/06/14/travel/united-flight-diverted-to-canada/

 So I wrote a letter to their Customer Care as I was sure they would agree that compensating us for the airfare and clothing we had to buy for the wedding was a pittance for a company with a net income of $1.97 billion.
 After all, it was the very least they could do to make up for the total ineptitude of their company, the emotional distress they caused to our family, and the complete disaster they made of our trip.